-If you’ve found this post at SMITH or clicked on the link from your “verification email,” you’re probably new to our storytelling community.
-Whether 6 or 600 words, that is our passion, our drive: storytelling.
-Our tagline is “Everyone has a story.
-What’s yours?”
-Here’s part of ours.
+If you’ve found this welcome note or clicked on the link from your “verification email,” you’re probably new to our storytelling community.
+Whether in 6 or 600 words, that is our passion, our drive: storytelling.
+Our six-word tagline is “Everyone has a story—what’s yours?”
+Here’s part of our own story.

 The most popular neighborhood in the SMITH community is Six-Word Memoirs.
-More than half a million Six-Word Memoirs have been written and shared by our members and on our site for teen scribes, SMITH Teens.
+More than half a million Six-Word Memoirs have been written and shared by our members on Six-Word Memoirs and on our site for teen scribes, SMITH Teens.
 We’ve created and published seven books of Six-Word Memoirs (including a Japanese translation) and are always working on more.
 (For a history of the project, watch this video from the PopTech conference).
 Who knows?
-Your memoir might be part of our next book!
-The heart and soul of Six-Word Memoirs happens right here on the website where smart, fun, engaged and thoughtful community members share parts of their lives in six words every day.
+Your memoir might be included in our next book.
+And you’ll be in good company, too: some of our favorite storytellers such Stephen Colbert, Frank McCourt, Chelsea Handler, Dave Eggers, Malcolm Gladwell, Sarah Silverman, Mario Batali, among others, have penned Six-Word Memoirs, too.

 1) Show and Tell.
 When you sign up and create a profile (we ask only for very basic, not-so-secret info) you’ll be able to add a photo or icon that will appear with each of your posted memoirs.
 You can also answer a few questions about yourself that will give others a sense of who you are.
 Both are optional but recommended to help make the online connection with your Six-Word neighbors.